Science and a New Kind of Prediction: An Interview with Stephen Wolfram

 Stephen Wolfram is the creator of the Mathematica computational platform, the author of A New Kind of Science, the creator of Wolfram|Alpha, and the founder and CEO of Wolfram Research, www.wolfram.com.

-This interview was conducted by Patrick Tucker, deputy editor of THE FUTURIST, and is a preview of his book, The Naked Future: How the Science of Prediction Changes Everything (forthcoming from Current Books, a Penguin imprint, March 2014).
+This interview was conducted by Patrick Tucker, deputy editor of THE FUTURIST, and is a preview of his book, The Naked Future: What Happens in a World That Anticipates Your Every Move? (forthcoming from Current Books, a Penguin imprint, March 2014).